lamia-lang/lamia/lamia/validation/README.md

 You can create custom validators as either classes (subclassing `BaseValidator`) or as standalone functions.

-### Context-Aware vs Non-Context-Aware Validators

-There are two styles of validators you can implement:

 #### 1. Simple Validators
 - **Implement only the `validate()` method.**
 - These validators check the response as-is and do not "clean" or extract content.